nishanths/analysistest-golden-issue/README.md

-This repository demonstrates an issue with `analysistest` where `RunWithSuggestedFixes` passes even if there is no golden file present.
+This repository demonstrates an issue with `analysistest` where `RunWithSuggestedFixes` passes even if there is no golden file present (or a non-matching golden file present).

 https://github.com/golang/go/issues/47128